brainstorm warm up exercises

 The left and right sides of our brains control different areas of thought and function.
 The left hemisphere primarily controls our logical and pragmatic thought (and the right side of our body).
 The right hemisphere controls our creative, spatial, artistic, and imaginative cognition (and the left side of our body).

-Brainstorming works best when both logical and imaginative ideas and problem-solving skills work together.
+Brainstorming works best when both l imaginative ideas and logical problem-solving skills work together.
 This creative warm up exercise helps you tap into both sides of your brain function.

 How it works: